 THE CHURCH ORGAN

 Christ Church’s music ministry revolves around the organ located in the Church Nave.
 The organ is a mechanical action tracker organ constructed for the Church in 1973 by Rudolph Janke of German fame.
 The organ is a classic example of the type associated with 17th and 18th century German baroque organs and represents the organ reform movement that swept the United States in the late 20th century.

 A small but highly talented group of dedicated singers make up the 10:00 a.m. choir which sings in English.
 Musical selections include classical, traditional music of the Church, including works by masters such as Thomas Tallis, Giovanni Anerio, Wolfgang Amadeus Mozart and Johann Sebastian Bach.
 The choir sings in full four part harmony and is often accompanied by the flute of accomplished flutist Dr. Lee Lattimore.
 Ms. Pat Crenshaw (not pictured), regionally famous musical director, also provides direction and support to the choir.

 THE 12:30 P.M.
 CHOIR

-The Spanish service choir delights in filling the Christ Church nave with the sounds of love for Jesus.
-A small but dedicated and enthusiastic group, the 12:30 p.m. choir is led by the organ playing of Dr. Schmidt.
-The choir sings traditional selections from El Himnario.
+The Spanish service choir delights in filling the Christ Episcopal Church nave with the sounds of love for Jesus.
+A growing, dedicated, and enthusiastic group, the 12:30 p.m. choir is led in alternates Sundays by the Guitar leader Maria Jarillo and organ playing of Dr. Schmidt.
+The choir sings contemporary and traditional selections from El Himnario.
 This book of Christian celebration was the result of an Ecumenical project.
-The Episcopal Church USA, the Presbyterian Church USA and the United Church of Christ collaborated together to choose the selections for this well know hymnal used by Spanish speaking congregations across the country.
+The Episcopal Church USA, the Presbyterian Church USA and the United Church of Christ collaborated to choose the selections for this well known hymnal used by Spanish speaking congregations across the country.
 It contains a wide variety of Christian hymns whose notes and words are known to millions.